tiferrei/PEDASI/docs/source/guide_developer.rst

 Using Python
 ~~~~~~~~~~~~

-We can duplicate the cURL request above in Python like this:
+We can duplicate the cURL request above in Python 3.
+Creating a new Python file (e.g. *api-test.py*) with the following contents:

 .. code-block:: python